Anger, tantrums and other big emotions

 Lack of confidence

-- If your child is asked to do something they can’t do (or lack the confidence to do), that might translate into outbursts.
+- If your child is asked to do something they can’t do (or lack the confidence to do), that might result in outbursts.

-- Practice new skills together, and break each task down with clear instructions and prompts of what to do.
+- Practise new skills together and break each task down with clear instructions and prompts of what to do.

 Wanting control

-- Being told what to do all of the time can be tiring, so try to get into the habit of providing realistic choices early on.
+- Being told what to do all of the time can be tiring, so try to get into the habit of offering realistic choices early on.

-- Helping your child be involved in decision-making can curb rebellion and communication issues later on.
+- Helping your child be involved in decision-making can curb rebellion and communication issues.

 Difficulty expressing emotions

-- Practice naming emotions and needs in calm moments.
+- Practise naming emotions and identifying needs in calm moments.

-- Start simple, and consider using visual options (such as flashcards).
+- Consider using visual tools (such as flashcards) to communicate feelings and needs in a simple way.
 For example, try happy, sad, angry or disgusted for emotions, and try rest, quiet, food, drink, hug or movement for needs.

 - Offer multiple ways to communicate, too; tools like our free ‘What are you feeling?’ workbook, the How We Feel app or emotion wheels (such as this one from Mental Health Center Kids) can help identify emotions.